hyperledger-archives/composer/packages/composer-cli/README.md

 ```

 ## Overview
-Contains the Fabric composer CLIs for administering business networks.
+Contains the Hyperledger composer CLIs for administering business networks.

 Type `composer --help` to list the available commands.